-Since $\dim_F \Omega^1_{F/k}=1$, divisors $(\omega)$ are linear equivalent and define the divisor class $K\in\text{Cl}(X)$, called the canonical class.
-Combining the Riemann-Roch formula for the Euler characteristic of the divisor $D$,
+Since $\dim_F \Omega^1_{F/k}=1$, all divisors $(\omega)$ are linear equivalent and determine a divisor class $K\in\text{Cl}(X)$, the canonical class of $X$.
+The following result is obtained by combining the Riemann-Roch formula for the Euler characteristic of a divisor $D$:

-and using Serre's duality and Serre's adelic interpretation of cohomology, one gets the following result. \begin{theorem}[Riemann-Roch theorem] For every $D\in\Div(X)$,
+with Serre duality and the adelic interpretation of cohomology. \begin{theorem}[Riemann-Roch theorem] For every $D\in\Div(X)$ we have

-\end{theorem} Effective divisor $D$ on $X$ is called non-special if $h^0(K-D)=0$.
-It follows from the Riemann-Roch theorem that effective divisor $D$ of degree $g$ is non-special if and only if $h^0(D)=1$.
-Equivalently, the only rational function whose poles are contained in the effective non-special divisor of degree $g$ is a constant function.
+\end{theorem} An effective divisor $D$ on $X$ is called \emph{non-special} if $h^0(K-D)=0$.
+It follows from the Riemann-Roch theorem that an effective divisor $D$ of degree $g$ is non-special if and only if $h^0(D)=1$.
+In other words, the only rational functions whose poles are contained in an effective non-special divisor of degree $g$ are constant functions.